TheDatumOrg/VUS/README.md

 Note that Range_auc and VUS measures need a slidingWindow parameter.
 This parameter corresponds to the buffer length for Range_auc and the maximal buffer length for VUS.
 This parameter can be set using the following strategies:

-* **External Knowledge**: For a given dataset, slidingWindow should be set to the labeled_anomaly length (for instance, averaged label labeled anomaly length).
+* **External Knowledge**: For a given dataset, slidingWindow should be set to the labeled_anomaly length (for instance, the median labeled anomaly length).

 * **Automatic estimation**: For each dataset, we can automatically estimate the slidingWindow.
 In order to do this, we use auto-correlation.
 Please see the code snippets below for each strategy.

 #### SlidingWindow parameter: External Knowledge

-Example on how to set the slidingWindow parameter to the mean anomaly length of the time series:
+Example on how to set the slidingWindow parameter to the median anomaly length of the time series:

 ```python
 import numpy as np